Skip to Main Content

 Essays do not have subheadings but are a continuous piece of text.
 The only subheading expected is to indicate the beginning of your reference list.
 Your reference list is not included in your word count but citations included in your text are included.

-If you have any questions after reading this Library Guide you can ask questions at the Study Skills drop in, every weekday on the library website or in person on Thursdays in the Murray Health drop in space between 3:30pm-4:30pm.
+If you have any questions after reading this Study Skills Guide you can seek clarification and/or further advice at the Study Skills drop in, every weekday on the library website, or look out for Study Skills Roadshows on your campus.

-You can book a one to one appointment of up to one hour with a Study Skills Adviser to discuss sections of your work either on Microsoft Teams or at the St Peters Library or the Library in the Murray Health building.
-You are entitled to two appointments per assignment.
+You can book a one to one appointment of up to one hour with a Study Skills Adviser to discuss sections of your work either on Microsoft Teams or at the St. Peter's Library or the Library in the Murray Health building.
+Students may book up to two appointments for each assignment.

-We run Masterclasses, open to all students on a rolling programme on topics such as Academic Writing and Assignment Planning.
+We run Masterclasses, open to all students on a rolling programme on topics such as Academic Writing, Assignment Planning, How to Reference etc.

 Report Writing